Online and Hybrid Course Proctoring

 • Report any testing irregularities or infractions to the Testing Center immediately

-(All courses) Student must submit a proctor request to the testing center no later than 5 business days from the date their exam opens.
+Students must submit a proctor request to the Testing Center at least 5 business days prior to the date their exam opens.
 Proctors are generally approved provided they meet the following requirements:

 1. The proctor must be a current employee at: